 Backwashing simply means running water backwards through the filter to lift the dirt off the top layer of sand.
 Your pool pump moves the water into the top of the filter and then evenly distributes it across the surface area of the sand bed.
 Then, it pushes the water to the bottom of the filter.
 By the end of the process, the water has washed the debris out of your filter, readying it to effectively filter your pool water again.

-As with all aspects of your pool’s operation and maintenance, I recommend reading the instructions printed on the filter for proper backwashing, as each model varies slightly.
+As with all aspects of your pool’s operation and maintenance, I recommend reading the instructions on how to backwash a sand filter that are typically found on the filter, as each model varies slightly.
 Your filter and your pump are the backbones of your pool.
 It’s important to pay equal attention to both of them.
 A failure of either will cause you pain (and, of course, money.)